twevans/planet-animation/readme.md

-This application generates animations of the movements of the sun, moon and planets along the zodiac.
+This application generates animations of the sun, moon and planets as they move through the zodiac.

 Acknowledgements / References: